Issue Your First Ethereum Transaction

-- This transaction paradigm leverages the Kaleido REST API Gateway for simplified interaction with your Ethereum blockchain, and it also exposes a number of parameters for further customization of your smart contracts and transaction submission approaches.
-The nuances of the REST API Gateway are out of scope for this quick start, but we'll take a look at a handful of important parameters.
+- This transaction paradigm leverages the Kaleido REST API Gateway for simplified interaction with your Ethereum blockchain, and it also exposes several parameters for further customization of your smart contracts and transaction submission approaches.
+The REST API Gateway's nuances are out of scope for this quick start, but we'll take a look at a handful of essential parameters.

-kld-register- Allows for arbitrary names to be applied to smart contract instances as opposed to hexadecimal address representation.
-Human friendly naming techniques can be leveraged for easy identification across the business network.
+kld-register- Allows for arbitrary names to be applied to smart contract instances instead of hexadecimal address representation.
+Human-friendly naming techniques can be leveraged for easy identification across the business network.
 Also useful for easy delineation amongst multiple instances deployed against the same Gateway API.

-- Add a human friendly name for your smart contract.
+kld-registerquery parameter add a human-friendly name for your smart contract.
 For example,

-- Overwrite the placeholder syntax in the JSON body, and supply an uint.
+- Overwrite the placeholder syntax in the JSON body, and supply an unsigned integer.
 For example,

 - Look for a 200 status code and a response payload containing the details of your deployment (timestamp, blockhash, transaction hash, gas, etc.)

-- Now close this Swagger Interface to return to the Gateway APIs view within your environment.
+- Now, close this Swagger Interface to return to the Gateway APIs view within your environment (you can use the breadcrumbs at the top of screen or the lefthand navigation).
 If the deployment was successful, you will see your smart contract listed beneath the Contract Instances row.

-- Use the dropdown next to your instance to interact with the smart contract (e.g.
+- Use the ellipsis dropdown next to your instance to interact with the smart contract (e.g.

 set) or view the contract details to see additional information and transaction-specific data.